{/*

 4. Search engine optimization

 The most effective way to generate traffic to a brand’s website is through effective search engine optimization or SEO.
-In fact, SEO is critical to any inbound marketing strategy, because SEO by nature involves people coming to your website because they’re interested in you (promised) content.
+In fact, SEO is critical to any inbound marketing strategy because SEO, by nature, involves people coming to your website because they’re interested in your (promised) content.

-But there’s an art to SEO—you’ve got to know what the right keywords are (to focus your website copy on them), and you’ve got to continually evaluate this over time.
-Web scraping comes to the rescue here, too, as it can tell you instantly what keywords are generating the best traffic—both for your website, and the websites of your competitors.
+But there’s an art to SEO—you’ve got to know what the right keywords are (to focus your website copy on them), and you’ve got to evaluate this over time continually.
+Web scraping comes to the rescue here, too, as it can tell you instantly what keywords are generating the best traffic—both for your website and your competitors' websites.

 One of the best ways to avoid a PR or marketing disaster is to observe when things go wrong with other brands.
-Web scraping can be invaluable here, in tracking the performance of a PR campaign, the response from the community to it, and the fallout to the brand.
+Web scraping can be invaluable here in tracking a PR campaign's performance, the community's response to it, and the fallout to the brand.
 This way, you can avoid crafting content that generates a negative outcome.

-Web scraping is an invaluable tool for the high-value inbound marketing strategies of your organization.
-Best of all, web scraping is available to people with minimal technical or coding skills, making it one of the most accessible technologies available to marketers.
+Web scraping is invaluable for your organization's high-value inbound marketing strategies.
+Best of all, web scraping is available to people with minimal technical or coding skills, making it one of the most accessible technologies for marketers.

 Luke Fitzpatrick is a Forbes contributor and a guest lecturer at Sydney University—in his past, he worked for startups in both South Korea and Australia.